 Daily Activity: Short walk from hotel to and at Salamanca Market.
 Leisurely walk of .5 to .75 miles at Botanical Gardens.

 This morning you travel out the Derwent River Valley to visit the impressive Salmon Farms Heritage Hatchery and Gardens west of New Norfolk where you will learn about the fascinating history of trout and salmon fishing in Tasmania and Australia.
 You then continue on to Bonorong Wildlife Park for a guided up-close and personal encounter with a wide array of Australian native wildlife.
 Later you will explore historic Richmond and perhaps have a brief visit to a local winery before returning to Hobart.

-(B) Old Woolstore or similar
+(B) Old Woolstore

 Daily Activity: Short walks at Salmon Farm, Bonorong Wildlife Park and Richmond.

 This morning you transfer to the airport for your flight to Melbourne connecting with your onward flight westward to Perth, Western Australia.
 Upon your afternoon arrival you will check-in to your centrally located apartment hotel.
 Your late afternoon and evening are at leisure to begin exploring Perth.
 Lunch is in-flight today.

 (B,L) Adina Apartment Hotel Perth Barrack Plaza (four nights)(One bedroom apt. with kitchen, washer & dryer)

 Day 08 Tue – PERTH